 University Police will respond to incidents occurring on or immediately adjacent to Tennessee Tech property.
-However, University Police do not monitor non-campus properties owned or controlled by the University or by an officially-recognized student organization.
+However, University Police do not monitor non-campus properties owned or controlled by the University or by an officially-recognized student organization, including student organizations with non-campus housing facilities.
 Instead, the local law enforcement agencies patrol the non-campus properties within their jurisdiction.
 The University Police request copies of any reports regarding criminal activity defined under Clery from these local agencies for inclusion in the ASR.